Floer theory and reduced cohomology on open manifolds: Introduction

 It should be emphasized that while we do not mention the Fukaya category elsewhere in this paper, the difficulties posed by non-compactness are virtually the same for the Hamiltonian version of Floer theory as for its Lagrangian intersection version.
 Thus, this paper sets the stage for the study of the (wrapped) Fukaya category on open manifolds such as those mentioned above insofar as one can overcome the usual difficulties already present in the closed case.

-The results here provide a unified and flexible framework which incorporates the various constructions in the literature (e.g.,\cite{CielFloerHofer,Viterbo99,Oancea06,Ritter10}), works in full generality, and has transparent symplectic invariance properties.
 We shall assume familiarity with the basic machinery of Hamiltonian Floer theory and symplectic cohomology such as can be acquired from the first three lectures in \cite{Salamon1999} together with \cite{Oancea04}.
 For the discussion of the product structure we shall assume also some familiarity with treatments such as \cite{Abouzaid2013} or \cite{Ritter13}.
 The latter is not necessary for most of the novel ideas in this paper.